BlueHuskyStudios/Crazy-Ideas/Ideas/00001 - Linux Logo Redesign/Readme.md

  - [/r/Linux - _Any takers for this logo?
 Any comments?_](https://www.reddit.com/r/linux/comments/4emzy4/any_takers_for_this_logo_any_comments/)
  - And many more...

-Additionally, there were once contests for the Linux logo, and I can't find them or their results anywhere online.
-All that survived was Tux, who [didn't win any of them](https://en.wikipedia.org/wiki/Tux#Origins).
+Additionally, there were once [contests](https://www.cs.earlham.edu/~jeremiah/linux-pix/linux-logo.html) for the Linux logo, and I can't find them or their results anywhere online.
+All that survived was Tux, who [didn't win any of them](https://en.wikipedia.org/wiki/Tux_(mascot)#Origins).

 <sup>*There's apparently no official logo, just the mascot, Tux.
 So we can keep him as the mascot if a logo is adopted.</sup>